 **Please note: Beginning Tuesday, October 6, 2020 the Maple Grove Building Department began accepting online payments for permits over $2,000.
 Payments may be made electronically from your checking or savings account.
 Payments under $2,000 may be made via credit card or electronic check.

 Prior to a building being constructed, enlarged, altered, repaired, moved, or demolished a permit is required.
-The application forms can be found under the commercial and residential links to the left.
+All commercial and residential work needs to be pulled as an ePermit and be submitted with ePlans.
 Before hiring a contractor verify that they have a license and bond from the State of Minnesota.
 The contractor should pull the required permits for the work that they will be doing.
 Prior to closing your project, verify that the contractor has scheduled and completed all inspections.

 Permits that Require Plan Review

 Projects that require a permit application and plans are decks, porches, basement finishes, additions, alterations, and remodels.

 Plans must meet the requirements of the Minnesota State Building Code and must be neatly drawn to scale and clearly depict the nature of the work proposed.
 Examples of information required on plans can be found in our handouts section.
 Building Department staff members will review those plans for conformance to applicable codes.
 Plans that do not provide the information and detail necessary to conduct a review will be returned to the applicant for revision.

 Plan review for residential projects could take 1-2 weeks to complete.
 If issues arise during the review, they will be identified on the plan or you will be contacted directly for a solution.

 Once the review is complete, you will be notified that you can pick up your permit.
 The permit fee is paid at this time.
 Once the fee is paid, the permit will be issued and work may proceed.